christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander.
 Compare it to Nerva's depictions.
 So, 'Josephus' was Philo of Alexandria's son.
-Tiberius Julius Alexander's son was named 'Philopappos' and one of his mother's aliases was 'Alexandria bat Matthias' which is where the pseudonym 'Joseph bar Matthias' comes from.
+Tiberius Julius Alexander's son was named 'Philopappos' and one of his mother's aliases was 'Alexandria bat Matthias' (Matityahu -> Hebrew form of Mattathias, which itself is a variant of Mithridates) which is where the pseudonym 'Joseph bar Matthias' comes from.
-Also, drop the initial b and final s in the name "Bar Mathias" and you get (Joseph of) Arimathea.
+Also, drop the initial b and final s in the name "Bar Mathias" and you get (Joseph of) Arimathea (Aria (Aryan) + Mathea (from Mithra/Mattathias)).

 ![Fig. 1.44](/images/coin-abgar-phraates.png){:width="400px"}